bmansfieldRIT/chip8/README.md

 Chip8 is essentially a virtual machine, designed in the 70s, and game designers could write games in Chip8 and executed on any computer with a Chip8 emulator/interpreter.

 #### Current State of Emulator
-* basic structure of game loop, fetch-decode-execute established
+* game loop implemented
-* some opcodes implemented
+* all opcodes implemented
 * graphics need to be implemented
 * sound needs to be implemented
 * test suite needs to be written for opcodes, initializations